 Whet your appetite at FringeArts, where two performances of French choreographer Boris Charmatz’ manger implore audiences to examine the nature of eating, of digesting information, of consuming.
 To attend manger is to witness this challenge up close.

 “We launch movement with our mouths...
 Dance is in the stomach.
 Dance is in the palate.
 Dance is in the teeth...
 We envision a sort of meal in motion, we eat everything, we eat anything, all the time.
 We are an orchestra in motion, self-fueled...
 The essence is jammed down the throat.
 You don’t want to die stuffed.
 You swallow the message without having read it.
 You swallow reality.
 You digest conflicts.”

 — Boris Charmatz

 On Saturday, October 6, see the Barnes Foundation transform.
 From

-The day features performers from Philadelphia and New York and comes to a close with Charmatz’ own company performing danse de nuit—a work for six dancers assembling in a public space at night. danse de nuit rethinks choreographic assembly and grapples with Charmatz’ observation, “In (our) public spaces (now) there are many more armed soldiers than (unarmed) dancers.”At Philadelphia Museum of Dance, observe one moment, participate the next.
+The day features performers from Philadelphia, New York, and France and comes to a close with Charmatz’ performance danse de nuit—a work for six dancers on the frontiers of the public space, pushing themselves to their limits, reflecting any contradictions they encounter. danse de nuit grapples with Charmatz’ observation, “In (our) public spaces (now) there are many more armed soldiers than (unarmed) dancers.”At Philadelphia Museum of Dance, observe one moment, participate the next.
 Explore what it means to you to experience dance in a public space.
+All ages welcome.